didi/mand-mobile/site/docs/introduce.en-US.md

 title: Mand Mobile
 ---

-`Mand Mobile` is a mobile component library designed for financial scenarios，which is implemented based on `Vue.js`.
+`Mand Mobile` is a mobile component library designed for financial scenarios，which is based on `Vue.js`.
 It has been actually applied to more than 10 products in the four major financial business segments of DiDi Chuxing.

 #### Features